 The 2018 Medicare Annual Enrollment Period begins October 15 and ends December 7, 2017.
 During this period, I will be hosting a complimentary, no-obligation, Community Meetings to discuss Original Medicare, Medicare Supplement and Prescription Drug plans as well as Medicare Part C (Medicare Advantage) plans including the difference between HMO and PPO.
 The “Medicare & […]

 Mark your calendar.
 October 15th to December 7th is the Medicare Annual Enrollment Period (AEP.)
 During this time Medicare beneficiaries can change Medicare Advantage ( Part C) or Medicare Prescription Drug (Part D) plans with ease.
-Plan or coverage changes go into effect January 1, 2018.
-If you are enrolled in a Medicare Plan C or Plan D […]
+Plan or coverage changes go into effect January 1.
+If you are enrolled in a Medicare Plan C or Plan D it […]

 My clients regularly ask why brand name medications are so expensive.
 This great article by WSJ reporter Denise Roland helps explain the game.
 “In traditional marketing, a product line extension is the use of an established brand name for a new item with new flavors, forms, colors, added ingredients, package sizes.”
 Novo Nordisk repackaged its […]